csci-1301/csci-1301.github.io/docs/academic_life/ca.md

----
-title: Course Assistants
+#  Course Assistants
----

-# What Is an Undergraduate Course Assistant?
+## What Is an Undergraduate Course Assistant?

 In this course, an Undergraduate Course Assistant (UCA) is generally present in addition to your instructor.
 A UCA is a student, generally in the School of Cyber and Computer Sciences, who successfully passed CSCI 1301 and that is hired by the School to assist other students.